Alec Mapa: Career

 In 2008, Mapa hosted Logo's Transamerican Love Story, a reality dating program starring transgender woman Calpernia Addams selecting from among eight potential suitors.
 In the same year, he also hosted Dancing With Dogs on Animal Planet.

 Mapa also performed on the 2009 Atlantis Freedom Caribbean Cruise headlining in the Arcadia Theater.

 In 2010, Mapa became one of the co-hosts of Logo's The Gossip Queens, a daily series where he helps present celebrity gossip.

 In his act, he jokes that he is sometimes confused with Rex Lee, another flamboyant Asian gay man who plays Lloyd on the HBO dramedy Entourage.

 In 2015, Mapa appeared on Candidly Nicole with Nicole Richie.

 Mapa has appeared in various iterations of the reality competition series RuPaul's Drag Race and its spin-off shows.
 He first appeared in 2010 as a guest judge on the second season for the first ever Snatch Game challenge.
 In 2011 he appeared as a guest judge on the second season of the spin-off series RuPaul's Drag U for the Suddenly Single challenge.
 In 2013 he performed in drag as a warm-up act for the live finale of the show's fifth season.
 He returned in 2021 as a special guest for the Charisma, Uniqueness, Nerve and Talent Monologues challenge on the sixth season of RuPaul's Drag Race All Stars.
 His next appearance was in 2022 as a guest judge for the "60s Girl Groups" episode on the fourteenth season of RuPaul's Drag Race.
 The same year Mapa began hosting, alongside comedian Loni Love, the official RuPaul's Drag Race podcast, Squirrel Friends, in collaboration with iHeartRadio.
 For a brief period in 2021 he had previously hosted a previous iteration of the podcast, simply entitled The Official RuPaul's Drag Race Podcast, alongside Canada's Drag Race season 1 winner Priyanka.
 His most recent appearance was in 2023 as a special guest for the Carson Kressley, This is Your Gay Life challenge on the eighth season of RuPaul's Drag Race All Stars.

 In 2023, Mapa appeared in the Lifetime original film, Ladies of the '80s: A Divas Christmas, starring Loni Anderson, Morgan Fairchild, Linda Gray, Donna Mills, and Nicollette Sheridan.

 Personal life

 Mapa is gay and lends his support to various projects supporting the gay, lesbian, and Asian American communities.
 In 2008, Mapa legally married Jamison "Jamie" Hebert, after dating since 2002.
 On the TV series The Gossip Queens, Mapa stated in the opening episode that he and his husband had adopted a 5-year-old boy in 2010.
-Mapa is of Filipino descent.